wcjohnson11/gatsby-experiment/src/markdown/happiness/intro.md

 peace and beauty, mutual understanding among people.

-Happiness is difficult to measure but if there is a strong corrollation between happiness and quality of life, then if we can find a way to model happiness in a society, then we can measure it's quality of life, observe changes over time, refine our models and maximize for policies that lead to more happiness and avoid policies
+Happiness is difficult to measure but if there is a strong correllation between happiness and quality of life, then if we can find a way to model happiness in a society, then we can measure it's quality of life, observe changes over time, refine our models and maximize for policies that lead to more happiness and avoid policies